willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>
-4. Create Agent and Admin User Accounts
-Purpose: Set up roles for your support team and admin staff to manage the system efficiently.
-Steps:
-In the Admin Panel, go to Manage > Staff to create agent accounts.
-Assign appropriate permissions, such as the ability to view specific departments, manage tickets, or view reports.
-Assign roles (Admin, Agent, etc.) to ensure each user has the correct level of access.
-This ensures that agents can access the features they need to provide support, while admins can configure and manage the system.
+Agent and admin user accounts were successfully created to manage the system efficiently.
+New agent accounts were set up under Admin Panel > Manage > Staff, with appropriate permissions assigned for accessing specific departments, managing tickets, and viewing reports.
+Roles (Admin, Agent, etc.) were assigned to ensure each user had the correct level of access, enabling agents to provide support and admins to configure and manage the system.

 </p>
 <br />

 </p>
 <p>
-5. Set Up Security Measures (Backup and Updates)
-Purpose: Implement security protocols and ensure data integrity through regular backups.
-Steps:
-Backups: Set up a routine for database and file backups to protect ticket data.
-Use database backup scripts or manual exports to secure data.
-Update Configuration: Ensure osTicket is set to receive automatic updates for security patches.
-You can check for new versions under the Admin Panel > Settings > Version.
-Permissions: Double-check that file and folder permissions are properly configured, especially for the attachments, include, and upload directories, to prevent unauthorized access or data loss.
-Implementing these security practices ensures the long-term reliability and safety of your osTicket system.
+Security measures were successfully implemented to ensure data integrity and system reliability.
+A routine for database and file backups was set up using backup scripts and manual exports to protect ticket data. osTicket was configured to receive automatic updates for security patches, and the system was checked for new versions under Admin Panel > Settings > Version.
+File and folder permissions were reviewed and configured properly, particularly for the attachments, include, and upload directories, to prevent unauthorized access and data loss, ensuring long-term safety of the osTicket system.

 </p>
 <br />